amida-tech/blue-button/docs/cms.md

 ..+1.b.
 Check what matches and what doesn't match.
 ..+1.c.
 Check what are missing.

 2. Document intermediate model.
 Document which sections match and doesn't match.
+(Done)

-3. Work on parsing from the intermediate model to the actual bb model.
-	Start with demographics.
+3. Work on parsing from the intermediate model to the actual bb model. (done) Start with demographics.

 4. Improve code flexibility